-Cohen's Kappa is a coefficient of agreement.
+Cohen's Kappa is a coefficient of agreement between two raters or - more general - between two variables.
 The maximum score is 1 meaning that a total agreement is reached.
 There is no minimum.

 Suppose two specialists in behaviour have to classify busy children into the categories PPDNOS, ADHD, None or Both.
 Each child in the entity gets scores from both specialists.
 Between these two specialist a cross table can be made, something like this: